chihaoyo/a-new-way/text.md

 This project is aiming to be the missing piece, the glue, the catalyst, the platform, the stimulus of this type of new, self-directed, socially-aware, very-large-scale collaboration.

+## Hosting

-**This text is hosted at github.com/chihaoyo/a-new-way under the creative license.**
+This text is hosted on github at https://github.com/chihaoyo/a-new-way.

+## License

+A New Way by Chih Hao Yu is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Based on a work at https://github.com/chihaoyo/a-new-way.